Billie "Buckwheat" Thomas: Later life

-Thomas enlisted in the United States Army in 1954 at the age of 23, and was released from active military service in 1956 decorated with a National Defense Service Medal and a Good Conduct Medal.
+Thomas enlisted in the U.S. Army in 1954 at the age of 23, and was released from active military service in 1956 decorated with a National Defense Service Medal and a Good Conduct Medal.

 After returning to civilian life, Thomas faced a dilemma shared by many of his co-stars from Our Gang.
 Though offered many film and stage roles, he had no desire to return to Hollywood as an actor: “After the Army, I wasn't really interested in the hassle of performing," he explained shortly before his death in 1980.
 "Even the big stars had to chase around and audition; it seemed like a rat race to me, with no security."

-However, Thomas still enjoyed the film industry at large, and had a successful career as a film lab technician with the Technicolor corporation.
-He took his experience in film work as a spark to learn the trade of film editing and cutting.
+However, Thomas still enjoyed the film industry at large, and learned the trade of film editing and cutting.
+He had a successful decades-long career as a film lab technician with the Technicolor corporation, processing negative film reels for motion pictures such as Jaws, and for Metrocolor, processing Logan's Run.

-At "Hollywood 80", the second annual meeting of The Sons of the Desert, from July 30 to August 3, 1980, more than 500 fans gathered at the Los Angeles Hilton Hotel.
+Thomas was honored at "Hollywood 80", the second annual meeting of The Sons of the Desert, from July 30 to August 3, 1980.
+More than 500 Laurel and Hardy fans gathered at the Los Angeles Hilton Hotel.
 Several days were spent touring famous Hollywood attractions, and then the highlight of the gathering took place in the hotel ballroom.
-Among those honored on July 31 were fellow Our Gangers George McFarland, Dorothy DeBorba, Tommy Bond, and Joe Cobb.
+Among those honored on July 31 were Our Gang performers George McFarland, Dorothy DeBorba, Tommy Bond, and Joe Cobb.
 When Thomas was brought out, he received a spontaneous standing ovation, and was moved to tears.

 Death

-On October 10, 1980, ten weeks after his July 31 appearance at the Hilton, Thomas died of a heart attack in his Los Angeles apartment at the age of 49.
+On October 10, 1980, ten weeks after his July 31 appearance at the Hilton, Thomas died of a heart attack in his Los Angeles home at the age of 49.
 Thomas is buried at Inglewood Park Cemetery in Inglewood.

 Legacy

-In 1950, Billie had a son whom he also named William Thomas, Jr.
+In 1950, Billie had a son whom he also named William Thomas Jr.

 William Thomas Jr. the younger went on to graduate from California State Northridge University in 1975, then in 1992, created the Buckwheat Memorial Scholarship for students at Northridge in his honor.
 In 2010, he wrote the book "Otay!"
 The Billy "Buckwheat" Thomas Story.
 On November 30, 2012, he died at the age of 62.